Nonprofit Branding Strategy | 5 Key Pillars to Help You Succeed

-- Your method – Is your approach to problem solving different that other organizations?
+- Your method: Is your approach to problem-solving different from other organizations?

 - Your goal: Do you have a specific goal for your work that others are not pursuing?

 2. Personalize Your Organization

 Peer-to-peer fundraising is perhaps the clearest example of the rise of personalization.
-Supporters can create their own page, add their own picture, tell their own story, and appeal to their own friends and family.
-Early adopters like charity: water and Pencils of Promise have demonstrated that allowing people to make a campaign their own can yield impressive fundraising results.
+Supporters can create their own donation page, add their own picture, tell their own story, and appeal to their own friends and family.

 3. Be Relatable